kenhkan/morrison/README.md

 There are no trees.
 The benefit of tree structures in cFBP is to pass just the handle instead of the content itself.
 In Morrison, no sharing is allowed between processes as each of them is a Unix system process.
-The cost of serialization to implement tree structures outstrips the benefits.

 #### Scheduling rules